Skip to Content

 Sweet stuff: Valentine’s Day may be in the rear view, but treats for gifting are worth keeping in mind year-round.
 SugarWish provides personalized sweets and other products for shipping that allow the recipient to pick what they’ll receive.
 And the company provides a range of options from candy to cookies to brownies to popcorn to dog treats and they even have allergy-friendly options.

 Late-winter fun: While I’m jonesing for spring, I have enjoyed some winter pleasures this year.
 That list includes a visit I had last weekend to Eataly NYC’s winter pop-up at seasonal rooftop restaurant SERRA by Birreria.
-Alpina, which will be open until March, is meant to provide an immersive experience inspired by mountain cabins (“baita”) that are located in the Alps.
+Alpina, which will be open through March, is meant to provide an immersive experience inspired by mountain cabins (“baita”) that are located in the Alps.
 The setting is absolutely adorable with special touches to give Eataly’s rooftop a mountain-forward feel and the accompanying menu is excellent with specialty dishes and cocktails.
 For brunch, we loved the Polenta, Funghi, Salsicce e Formaggio platter, the Tiramisù Pancakes and the Branzino (from the main menu).

 Stay in touch